 - Difficulties in finding points of contact and language barriers.
 Some stakeholders noted that finding consistent and knowledgeable points of contact at certain CAAs could be challenging.
-A few noted that language barriers in certain regions of the world can require translation services that add time and expense to a project.24 To address these issues, a few stakeholders also reported that they employ staff in countries where they apply for significant numbers of validations, which they said is helpful in developing relationships with CAA staff and making sure that the correct officials hear issues.
-A few stakeholders also said that the COVID-19 pandemic, which FAA officials said led to travel restrictions and workforce disruptions at CAAs around the world, had exacerbated communications challenges and resulted in longer project time frames.25 - Staffing and resource challenges at CAAs.
-Some stakeholders said that CAAs face staffing and resource limitations that can result in long response times.26 Some said that they have also noticed increased staff turnover during projects, which can add additional time to a project as new staff become familiar with the product (see text box).
-In 2015, we also reported that stakeholders encountered
+A few noted that language barriers in certain regions of the world can require translation services that add time and expense to a project.
+To address these issues, a few stakeholders also reported that they employ staff in countries where they apply for significant numbers of validations, which they said is helpful in developing relationships with CAA staff and making sure that the correct officials hear issues.
+A few stakeholders also said that the COVID-19 pandemic, which FAA officials said led to travel restrictions and workforce disruptions at CAAs around the world, had exacerbated communications challenges and resulted in longer project time frames. - Staffing and resource challenges at CAAs.
+Some stakeholders said that CAAs face staffing and resource limitations that can result in long response times.
+Some said that they have also noticed increased staff turnover during projects, which can add additional time to a project as new staff become familiar with the product (see text box).
+In 2015, we also reported that stakeholders encountered challenges with CAAs not responding to requests or not having backups for staff who were unavailable.
+FAA and other CAA officials agreed that staffing limitations can cause lengthy response times and project delays.
+They said that FAA also faces similar challenges in some areas, discussed below.

-24Five stakeholders reported issues with communications as a challenge in the international validations process.
+Five stakeholders reported issues with communications as a challenge in the international validations process.

-25Three stakeholders noted COVID-19 related communications challenges as a challenge in the international validations process.
+Three stakeholders noted COVID-19 related communications challenges as a challenge in the international validations process.

-26Seven stakeholders noted staffing and resource imitations at CAAs as a challenge in the international validations process.
+Seven stakeholders noted staffing and resource imitations at CAAs as a challenge in the international validations process.